sjc5/go-api-template/README.md

 - At `/`, the response should be `.` with a `200` status code.
 This is the healthcheck route set up by the heartbeat middleware.
 - At `/public`, the response should be `Welcome` with a `200` status code.
 This is a public route (no session required).
 - At `/protected`, you have a 50/50 chance of getting an `Unauthorized` response with a `401` status code, or a response showing you a fake User ID with a `200` status code.
 This is a protected route (session required).
 There's just a faux session getter using a random number generator here – replace with your actual logic.
 - If you rapidly refresh your browser at any route, you should get a `Too Many Requests` response with a `429` status code from the rate limiter middleware.
-This is set ultra conservatively at 1 request per second just to make it easy to trigger for demo purposes.
+For demo purposes, this is set at 1 request per second to make it easy to trigger.

 ## Some Notes